-If you enjoy the couple's free content and want to take things a step further, you can enroll in A Bar Above’s certification program for a flat rate of about $147, which includes lifetime access to exclusive HD course lessons that are optimized for mobile.
+Suppose you enjoy the couple's free content and want to take things a step further.
+In that case, you can enroll in A Bar Above's certification program for a flat rate of about $147, which includes lifetime access to exclusive HD course lessons that are optimized for mobile.
 Plus, viewers can access accompanying notes and cheat sheets in addition to quizzes and valuable community mentorship.
 This track offers certification upon completion.

-Regardless of which path you take, A Bar Above’s Facebook groups for both beginners and professionals serve as great support systems with resources for members at any point in their education or career.
-If you’re a fan of the Tunstalls’ free content and don’t plan on enrolling in the paid certificate program, you can always show your appreciation by purchasing barware from their very own professional custom collection.
+Regardless of which path you take, A Bar Above's Facebook groups for both beginners and professionals serve as great support systems with resources for members at any point in their education or career.
+Suppose you're a fan of the Tunstalls' free content and don't plan on enrolling in the paid certificate program.
+In that case, you can always show your appreciation by purchasing barware from their very own professional custom collection.

-This intensive, three-and-a-half-hour course covers all of the important bartender basics in a concise, yet in-depth format spanning technique, pro tips, classic builds, theory, best service practices, and more, accompanied by a tome of study notes for you to keep.
+This intensive, three-and-a-half-hour course covers all of the essential bartender basics in a concise yet in-depth format spanning technique, pro tips, classic builds, theory, best service practices, and more, accompanied by a tome of study notes for you to keep.

-The Essentials of Bartending online course will generally run you a flat fee of roughly $50 (a total steal).
-If you’re still not sure, you can sign up for a free trial with five free lessons via the course page.
+The Bartending online course's Essentials will generally run you a flat fee of roughly $50 (a total steal).
+If you're still not sure, you can sign up for a free trial with five free lessons via the course page.
 Additionally, you can experience one of the company's in-person courses, offered at nearly 30 different locations across the world.

 Some of us learn best on our own terms, and that’s where an educational app like JERRY comes in.
 It is named for the one and only Jerry Thomas, one of the godfathers of cocktail culture as we know it today.

 This digital bar mentor is accessible by phone, computer, and tablet and offers five different course levels to take at your own pace, including Beverage and Hospitality I and II and three subsequent management tiers—all of which consist of 25 or more course modules and cost $30 each.
-A recurring membership, however, costs about $10 monthly and provides unlimited access to all of the above.
+However, a recurring membership costs about $10 monthly and provides unlimited access to all of the above.

 There’s something to be said for a bartender kicking off her career by winning a major national drinks competition.
 This is exactly how HOLLOW LEG was born, says founder and owner Devin Kidner, a Chicago-based entrepreneur whose mission is to teach beginners the science behind mixology with “Julia Child-like” enthusiasm.

-What’s unique about Kidner’s classes (aside from being easygoing, lighthearted, and centered around a scientific approach) is that they’re designed to teach you theory and principles first, giving you the tools to intuitively navigate making drinks—both with and without alcohol.
+What’s unique about Kidner’s classes (aside from being easygoing, lighthearted, and centered around a scientific approach) is that they’re designed to teach you theory and principles first, giving you the tools to navigate making drinks—both with and without alcohol intuitively.